gmkim-ai/Diffusion-Video-Autoencoders/README.md

     └── test
         └── (same as train)
 ```
-All images in dataset should be FFHQ-like algined and cropped frames.
+All images in dataset should be FFHQ-like aligned and cropped frames.

 Then, train the model with:
 ```